 - Our reading tutors are licensed, private reading tutors that are dedicated solely to your child using individualized tutoring rooms.
 This allows for a customized program to fit the specific needs of your child.

-See your child transform into a fluent reader who remembers and enjoys what they read.
+See your 1st or 2nd grader transform into a fluent reader who remembers and enjoys what they read.

 We can help